william-spongberg/pixel-paint/README.md

 # Pixel Paint

-This is a fun little website inspired by r/place that allows you to paint a set amount of pixels with users around the world!
+This is a fun little website inspired by r/place that allows you to paint pixels with users around the world!

+Find the deployment at <https://pixelpaint.deno.dev>

 ### Developer Usage